 Headquartered in Neuilly-sur-Seine, France, Thales Group is the 11th largest defense contractor in the world, with 60% of its total sales being for military purposes.
 The Irvine, California-based aerospace branch Thales Avionics

+manages more than 40% of the Earth’s airspace with its air traffic control centers, and is the premier provider of flight avionics—being Number 1 in Europe, and Number 3 globally.
 Founded in 2000, Thales has since established itself as a major influencer in the European aerospace market—being the primary manager of avionics equipment for the French Air Force, being awarded a 10-year fixed-price contract for supplying the Rafale fighter jet, and winning the maintenance contract for all of the Airbus NH90 helicopters flying globally.Thales’ portfolio of flight avionics systems include:

 Commercial avionics: Thales equips all major aircraft suppliers—Airbus, ATR, Boeing, Bombardier, Gulfstream, and Sukhoi—with its TopDeck Avionics Suite.
 Thales notably contributes to the Airbus A350 XWB, SESAR (Europe), and NextGen (US) development programs.